devnull-cz/c-prog-lang/modules/program-arguments.md

 ```

 Note: the last function might not compile with smarter compilers (such as LLVM)
 that include format string checks.
-What is expected to happen if it the last
+What is expected to happen if the last piece
-piece of code does compile and is run with one argument?
+of code does compile and is run with one argument?

 Code:
   - #source plus-deref-plus-argv.c